William James: Mysticism

 For James, the first two attributes, ineffability and the noetic quality, "will entitle any state to be called mystical, in the sense in which I use the word."
-The qualities of transiency and passivity are "less sharply marked, but are usually found."
+The qualities of transiency and passivity are "less sharply marked, but are usually found".
 He uses a number of historical examples to illustrate the presence of these attributes in geographically and temporally disparate instances, concluding that the mystical experience "is on the whole pantheistic and optimistic, or at least the opposite of pessimistic.
 It is anti-naturalistic, and harmonizes best with twice-bornness and so-called other-worldly states of mind" (original italics).

-In line with his pragmatism, he asserted that the epistemological authority of mystical consciousness for the individual who experiences it is may be rightfully justified, but that others are under no obligation to accept that authority uncritically.
+In line with his pragmatism, James asserted that the epistemological authority of mystical consciousness for the individual who experiences it is may be rightfully justified, but that others are under no obligation to accept that authority uncritically.
 Importantly, however, the mere existence of mystical states necessarily indicates an incompleteness in the epistemological authority of the non-mystical.
 He would continue to advocate for the acceptance of mystical states as a fruitful subject of psychological research and source of knowledge.
-In his book The Pluralistic Universe (1909), he would expand upon his notion of "radical empiricism" in arguing for the possible association of empiricism and religion in the study of human spirituality In viewing mysticism from a psychological perspective, he acknowledged that the limits of our being extend far beyond what is ordinarily accessible by our sense perception, and that our finite beings are affected by unconscious forces.
-"But that which produces effects within another reality must be termed a reality itself, so I feel as if we had no philosophic excuse for calling the unseen or mystical world unreal."
+In his book The Pluralistic Universe (1909), James would expand upon his notion of "radical empiricism" in arguing for the possible association of empiricism and religion in the study of human spirituality.
+In viewing mysticism from a psychological perspective, he believed that the limits of our being extend far beyond what is ordinarily accessible by our sense perception, and that our finite beings are affected by unconscious forces, "But that which produces effects within another reality must be termed a reality itself, so I feel as if we had no philosophic excuse for calling the unseen or mystical world unreal."

-James viewed mysticism as the most foundational aspect of religion.
-While he grants that religious experience reveals the possibility of union with something greater than oneself, he clarifies that mysticism (and philosophy) identify that something as an "all inclusive soul of the world" that he does not deem wholly necessary for a practical and fulfilling religious life.
-As always, James is averse to any dogmatic or absolutist doctrines, within religion and without, and thus values mysticism as a unique method of personal acquaintance with a larger reality.
+James viewed mysticism as the structuring aspect of religion.
+While he grants that religious experience reveals the possibility of a union with something greater than oneself, he clarifies that mysticism and philosophy identify that something as an "all-inclusive soul of the world" that he does not deem wholly necessary for a practical and fulfilling religious life.
+As elsewhere in his work, James is averse to any dogmatic or absolutist doctrines, within religion and without, and thus values mysticism as a unique method of personal acquaintance with a larger reality.